vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 fore, practice does not add or take away anything from it.
 41. The universe is the sportive play of three energies (śaktis).
 The first

-is the supreme energy in which all the principles (tattvas) from Siva to the earth shine as pure consciousness, free from all determinate knowledge (nirvikalpa).
+is the supreme energy in which all the principles (tattvas) from śiva to the earth shine as pure consciousness, free from all determinate knowledge (nirvikalpa).
 The second, known as Srīparāparā śakti, by which everything shines as different-cum-nondifferent like the reflection of the elephant in the mirror.
 Though the reflection is one with the mirror, yet, as in the case of the elephant, it is distinct from the mirror itself.
 The third power, named Aparāśakti, is the one by which everything under the domain of the delusive power of māyā shines with difference.
 There is yet another energy (śakti) which abides in everything, permeating and threading through all, which is known as Mātṇsādbhāva, Kālakarṣiṇi, and other similar names.
 Each of the above-mentioned śaktis, following the order of creation, maintenance, and dissolution, possesses three aspects.

 Therefore the number becomes twelve.
 42. Knowingness (pramiti) which abides in all the knowers is the active